Rune (video game): Reception

 The original PC version of Rune received "generally favorable reviews" according to the review aggregation website Metacritic.

 Critics generally thought the game was good, but not great, and required the player to adjust their expectations.
 A common point of criticism was the enemy artificial intelligence.
 Opponents would simply gang up on the player without bothering to use tactics.
 Enemy variety was also found wanting.

 Praise was however given to the graphics, especially the crisp textures, and the detailed limb-hacking violence was appreciated.

 The multiplayer was thought middling.
 Although many appreciated the cathartic fun of running around lopping the heads off other players, the lack of game modes and problems with lag interfered with the enjoyment.

 Jim Preston of NextGen said of the game in its February 2001 issue, "Rune fails to impress.
 The shaky gameplay undermines the first-rate visuals and ripping good story."
+Brian Wright of GamePro said, "What Rune does offer is a fun, albeit not too original, action/platform-style game with hours and hours of gameplay."

 John Brandon of GameZone gave the game a score of eight out of ten, calling it "a brawny game without a huge emphasis on brains – although Viking warriors toward the end of the game are challenging enough.
 There's a lot of visceral, visual enjoyment here – a near-perfect antidote to a long workday."
 Michael Tresca of AllGame gave it three-and-a-half stars out of five, saying, "Despite good graphics and excellent sound, Rune falls short of its potential due to various flaws, glitches, and a lack of variation over the long haul."
 However, Benjamin E. Sones of Computer Games Strategy Plus gave it two-and-a-half stars out of five, saying that it was "too long and uninspiring to hold your attention.
 The game would have been far more entertaining with half as many levels.
 More can be better... but only if it's good."

 The game sold 49,000 units in the U.S. by October 2001.

 The game was nominated for the Action Game of the Year award at the CNET Gamecenter Computer Game Awards for 2000, which went to MechWarrior 4: Vengeance.